-(a) If the ball is improperly thrown in the throw-in shall be taken by a player of the opposing team.

-(b) If the thrower plays the ball a second time before it has been touched or played by another player, an indirect freekick shall be taken by a player of the opposing team from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+- (a) If the ball is improperly thrown in the throw-in shall be taken by a player of the opposing team. - (b) If the thrower plays the ball a second time before it has been touched or played by another player, an indirect free-kick shall be taken by a player of the opposing team from the place where the infringement occurred, subject to the over-riding conditions imposed in Law XIII.

-(1) If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the Referee shall award a direct free-kick.

-(2) A player taking a throw-in must face the field of play with some part of his body.

-(3) If, when a throw-in is being taken, any of the opposing players dance about or gesticulate in a way calculated to distract or impede the thrower, it shall be deemed ungentlemanly conduct, for which the offender(s) shall be cautioned.
+- (1) If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the Referee shall award a direct free-kick. - (2) A player taking a throw-in must face the field of play with some part of his body.
+(3) If, when a throw-in is being taken, any of the opposing players dance about or gesticulate in a way calculated to distract or impede the thrower, it shall be deemed ungentlemanly conduct, for which the of- - (4) A throw-in taken from any position other than the point where the ball passed over the touchline shall be considered to have been improperly thrown in.

+fender(s) shall be cautioned.